iMega/luaformatter/README.md

 end
 ```

-A function with other statements.
+If a function is inside the block with other statements then a newline
+will be added before it.

 ```lua
 function isFalse()